ibm-cloud-docs/watsonxdata/known_issues.md

-## GET `/engines` API generates internal service error
+## IBM {{site.data.keyword.lakehouse_short}} Presto connector in Software Hub 5.1.1 and later cannot connect to IBM {{site.data.keyword.lakehouse_short}} Cloud instance
 {: #known_issue23411}

-Presto connector fails to connect to {{site.data.keyword.lakehouse_short}} instance due to a 520 Cloudflare error.
+IBM {{site.data.keyword.lakehouse_short}} Presto connector fails to connect to IBM {{site.data.keyword.lakehouse_short}} instance due to a 520 Cloudflare error.
 This issue occurs when multiple simultaneous calls are made to the GET `/engines` API, especially when the {{site.data.keyword.lakehouse_short}} instance has a large number of policies.

 ## Modifying credentials of the Spark engine home bucket can disrupt data and operations
 {: #known_issue24323_22256}